marcus-herrmann/blueprint-wireframes/readme.md

 ## Configuration
 ### Building your own particular wireframes
-Two CSS files are referenced in index.html, `blueprint-wireframes.css` and `style.css`.
+Two CSS files are referenced in index.html, `blueprint-wireframes.css` and `style.css.
 While blueprint-wireframes.css serves generic styles for the blueprint look, style.css is meant to be  createded individually for every wireframe page.

 ### Legend
 If you are chosing to reference bits of content by numbers (like in the demo and screenshots above) provide a legend.